n-vh/twitch-subonly-vod-bypass/README.md

 You can also host the wrangler worker on your own Cloudflare if you'd like to.

 ### Summary
 The userscript lets you bypass the subonly VODs on Twitch.
 It replaces the default Twitch player by a Plyr player to be able to load the video.
+It will not load the Twitch chat replay as it would require more than a simple userscript to implement.

 The server is mainly used for caching to prevent a high number of request calls to a Twitch API.